I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/udecxusbdevice/nf-udecxusbdevice-udecxusbdeviceinitsetendpointstype.md

 <p>This function does not return a value.</p>

 ## -remarks
 <p>Before creating the virtual USB device, the client driver must indicate the type of endpoint it supports.
-It can support one of two types (defined in <a href="https://msdn.microsoft.com/library/windows/hardware/mt627995">UDECX_ENDPOINT_TYPE</a>): </p>
+It can support one of two types (defined in <a href="buses.udecx_endpoint_type">UDECX_ENDPOINT_TYPE</a>): </p>

 <p>The <i>UdecxUsbDeviceInit</i> is an opaque structure that contains pointers to callback functions related to endpoints.
 If the client driver supports dynamic endpoints, then these callback functions must be implemented by the driver:</p>

-<p>Before calling this method, the client driver must have set those pointers by calling <a href="https://msdn.microsoft.com/library/windows/hardware/mt627972">UdecxUsbDeviceInitSetStateChangeCallbacks</a>.</p>

-<p>Before creating the virtual USB device, the client driver must indicate the type of endpoint it supports.
-It can support one of two types (defined in <a href="https://msdn.microsoft.com/library/windows/hardware/mt627995">UDECX_ENDPOINT_TYPE</a>): </p>

-<p>The <i>UdecxUsbDeviceInit</i> is an opaque structure that contains pointers to callback functions related to endpoints.
-If the client driver supports dynamic endpoints, then these callback functions must be implemented by the driver:</p>

-<p>Before calling this method, the client driver must have set those pointers by calling <a href="https://msdn.microsoft.com/library/windows/hardware/mt627972">UdecxUsbDeviceInitSetStateChangeCallbacks</a>.</p>
+<p>Before calling this method, the client driver must have set those pointers by calling <a href="buses.udecxusbdeviceinitsetstatechangecallbacks">UdecxUsbDeviceInitSetStateChangeCallbacks</a>.</p>

 ## -requirements
 <table>